vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/cf4k8s-gs.md

 Using Cloud Foundry developers only have to focus on writing and delivering code as CF takes care of the rest.
 Developers enter `cf push` into the command line and their app will be deployed immediately receiving an endpoint.
 The CF platform will take care of containerizing the source code into a working app with the required dependencies, can be configured to bind to a database, connect to a market place and much more.

-CF for K8s adds a higher level of abstraction by removing the sharp learning curve for teams to adopt Kubernetes, developers don't have to know Kubernetes they only have to `cf push`.
-Kubernetes adds new possibilities to CF opening up the massive Kubernetes ecosystem and installs in minutes.
+The cf-for-k8s platform adds a higher level of abstraction to Kubernetes by removing the sharp learning curve required for teams, developers don't have to know Kubernetes they only have to `cf push`.
+Kubernetes adds new possibilities to Cloud Foundry opening up the massive Kubernetes ecosystem.

 In this guide you'll deploy Cloud Foundry on Kubernetes locally.

 ### Before you begin

-> You will need a few tools before beginning, many of you might already have, once set up installation takes 10 mins or less.
+> You will need a few tools before beginning and once set up installation ussually takes 10 mins or less.

 - You will need `kubectl` to interact with your cluster [kubectl install instructions](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
     * on mac